stefanodixon-ux/webMAN-MOD/README.md

 - Support navigation of remote network servers even if they are disabled for content scanning
 - NETISO server on PS3 (ISO only) lets share local games among PS3 consoles in a LAN
 - Download files & install PKG remotely or with pad shortcuts
-- /dev_blind and /dev_hdd1 are auto-mounted when accessed via FTP or URL
+- /dev_blind and /dev_hdd1 are auto-mounted when accessed via FTP or http
 - Support for local web chat (source code only)

 #### Automatization